 In 1835, one of the new buildings built to symbolise Fareham's move from small village was Portland Chambers, which then became the Town Hall, Corn Exchange, Portland Hall, a post office, a bank and a solicitor's.
 Alongside, a gap in today's buildings would have provided access to the cattle market - in the 18th century this would have happened on West Street itself, but disruption and runaway animals saw that it was moved offsite.
 Somewhere in this area was a pen for owners to claim their escaped cattle, subject to paying the appropriate fee (think 'car pound of the 1900s').
 This, in case you couldn't tell, is where the Market Quay complex takes its name.
 Market Quay was built in 2005 to replace what was mostly car parks and dilapidated buildings until then.

-Prior to the shopping centre opening, there was an alleyway here leading to the library and dentist, The Flying Angel Seafarers Club, and the probation building.
+Prior to the shopping centre opening, there was an alleyway here called Western Lane which lead to the library and dentist, hall and unemployment centre, and before that The Flying Angel Seafarers Club.

 As a sign of how much Fareham once relied on West Street, the original Price's School was here, on the south side, and that was replaced by a fire station in 1910.
 The school was built on the instruction of William Price's will, who wanted the house where he had lived to be used as a school for poor, local children.
 This happened, and it had an excellent reputation, before opening to boys only.
 It then moved to Park Lane in 1906.